SummaryRead the full fact sheet

 Effects on the immune system

 As a result, the person has fewer red and white cells.
 The low red cell count causes anaemia (with symptoms such as tiredness, lethargy and shortness of breath on exertion).
-The low white cell count may mean the person is less able to fight infections.
+The low white cell count may mean the person is less able to fight infections and respond appropriately to vaccinations.

 Effects on bones and kidneys